What Is The Dark Web, Exactly?

 Tools That Find Exposed Credentials before ATO Can Happen

 The only way to stop account takeover is to catch the exposure as soon as it happens.
 Not many tools have this capability.
-It requires the dark web monitoring service to use technology that is as sophisticated or more so than what the criminals use.
+It requires the monitoring service to use technology that is as sophisticated or more so than what the criminals use.
 Human intelligence can be used to establish covert relationships with cybercriminals.
 This strategy provides a one-two punch, digging deeper into the dark web, well-beyond forums and uncovering data breaches within hours of the breach.

 The best dark web monitoring tool will do more than simply find exposed data.
 It will cleanse the data and crack hashed passwords so that victimized companies and organizations can actually use the data.
 It will empower victims with context around the exposure so the frequency and severity of the exposure are understood in order to direct the appropriate remediation techniques.